area17/twill/docs/.sections/crud-modules.md

 ## CRUD modules
+Twill bases his bussiness logic in the CRUD Modules.
+These are Laravel Models but with more features, like Translations, Revisions, etc.

 ### CLI Generator
 You can generate all the files needed in your application to create a new CRUD module using Twill's Artisan generator: